elaynelemos/elaynelemos/README.md

 - 👩🏼‍💻 I'm currently an intern at [Sysvale Softgroup](https://sysvale.com) which is a Health Tech.

-- 🔭 I’m now working on an open source [backup agent](https://github.com/elaynelemos/backup-agent/).
+- 🔭 I’m working on an open source [backup agent](https://github.com/elaynelemos/backup-agent/) now (open for contributions!).

 - 🌱 I’m currently learning **Networking, Ansible, Elastic Stack**!